Bandwidth porting guideFollow

 When should I open a ticket?

 If you don't receive assistance via the tools and resources available, or if there's an expedite request, an inadvertent porting incident, or any other reason where a ticket may be appropriate, please open one!
-The Bandwidth Porting Team works trouble tickets in the First In First Out (FIFO) order, but searches for tickets that have high priority first.
+The Bandwidth Porting Team processes tickets in the First In First Out (FIFO) order but prioritizes tickets that have high priority.
 Opening a ticket is the fastest way to get your questions answered.

 Was this article helpful?